-Thanks to smartphone technology, we are blessed to have the possibility of step-by-step information for users.
+Thanks to smartphone technology, we are blessed to have the possibility of step-by-step tracking information for users.
 Drivers can accomplish this using bar codes, scanners, and other devices.
-Finally, this technology allows for proof of delivery, another critical stage in the process.
+Finally, this last-mile technology allows for proof of delivery, another critical stage in the process.

 Smart Technology Sensors

 The last mile delivery technology we have today has made this distinctly possible.
-Nowadays, sensors can also be added to packages to detect humidity or temperature levels of the inventory.
+Nowadays, sensors can also be added to packages to detect the humidity or temperature levels of the inventory.
 Other in-transit technology can predict the weather patterns to keep products safe, in particular perishable items.

 Crowdsourcing and Gig Economy

-Another big trend is the rise of supply chain and logistics start-ups, particularly in the “gig economy” or “crowdsourcing” space.
+Another big trend is the rise of supply chain management and logistics start-ups, particularly in the “gig economy” or “crowdsourcing” space.
 Venture-backed capital in San Francisco, and other cities, are lining up to invest massively in this sector.

 In this regard, a company that comes to mind is Uber, which is currently the gold standard for this type of business model.
 Many of these models use a “job post to job complete” flow, whereby the platform facilitates the delivery using inputs from users in all stages.

 As mentioned earlier, costs are very high when fulfilling orders to consumers for last-mile delivery.
 One area where there is a lot of interest is to reduce labor costs by having fleets of autonomous last-mile delivery vehicles.